How to Create a Better Blog to Please Both Users and Search Engines

 The only limit that separates you from the realization of a logo is given by your imagination.
 But what’s the best way to get your logo designed?
 Luckily, there are a plethora of options today from logo generators to freelance designers, design contests, and design agencies.

 If you do not have the budget to hire someone, you can create a logo yourself using drag and drop tools like stencil.
-The logo of DigitalGYD is also made by the same tool.
+The logo of my blog DigitalGYD is also made by the same tool.
 You’ll agree it is a decent work by a non-designer like me.

 More Resources for better branding: